BranchTaken/Hemlock/doc/reports/aplr1/aplr1.md

 unfortunate coincidence that the OCaml grammar may be the most extreme uncontrived adversarial test case for APLR(1) in existence.

-As obvious as APLR(1) is in concept, the algorithmic details only seem obvious in retrospect.
+As obvious as APLR(1) is in concept, the algorithmic details only seem obvious to me in retrospect.
-Remergeability was clearly a [boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), but it took years to make the key observation that efficient implementation is possible via transitive subgraph equivalence testing.
+Remergeability was clearly a [boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), but it took years to make the key observation that efficient implementation is possible via composable transitive subgraph equivalence testing.
 Incidentally, this insight came while working on precise automaton tracing garbage collection, which is related only in that it also requires a thorough understanding of automaton graph structure.
 LR(1)-family automata are fundamentally [deterministic finite automata (DFAs)](https://en.wikipedia.org/wiki/Deterministic_finite_automaton), but PDA-related nuances complicate practical algorithms.